 Can you pick from a lower tier selection?

-Does any CDP work with Ultimate Choice?
+Does any Counter Discount Program (CDP) work with Ultimate Choice?